-Amid political and economic uncertainty, like the uncertainty prevalent since the Brexit referendum, it can seem like it’s not an ideal time to invest in the UK property market.
-Many investors and homebuyers have chosen to wait and see what happens with Brexit and the general election before buying property.
+Amid political and economic uncertainty, like the uncertainty prevalent since the Brexit referendum, it can seem like it’s not an ideal time to invest in property in the UK property market.
+Many investors and homebuyers have chosen to wait and see what happens with Brexit and the general election before investing in property.

 Despite this, there are many advantages for investing in the property market during uncertain times.
 Uncertainty can breed market conditions that work well for investing in property, so here are a few ways you can make the most of uncertain times.